-In his zeal to serve God, Leonardo Defilippis set out, and performed The Gift of Peace in more than a hundred churches, where audiences were struck by the generous sacrifice of this talented young man, and most especially, by the powerful impact of his production.
-No expense was spared in the production, which included costumes, lighting, an original musical soundtrack, and this dedication to quality has continued.
-Now, more than thirty years later, Saint Luke Productions, run by Leonardo and his wife Patti, has evolved into a professional non-profit company whose productions have toured the U.S., Canada, and Europe, and whose televised productions on Maximilian Kolbe, Saint Francis, John of the Cross and the Gospel of Luke have been broadcast internationally, and received numerous awards.
+In his zeal to serve God, Leonardo Defilippis set out and performed "The Gift of Peace" in more than a hundred churches.
+Audiences were struck by the generous sacrifice of this talented young man, and most especially, by the powerful impact of his production.
+No expense was spared in the production, which included costumes, lighting and an original musical soundtrack; this dedication to quality has continued ever since.
+Forty-two years later, Saint Luke Productions, run by Leonardo and his wife, Patti, has evolved into a professional non-profit company whose productions have toured the globe.
+Its televised productions on Saint Maximilian Kolbe, Saint Francis, Saint John of the Cross and the Gospel of Luke have been broadcast internationally and received numerous awards.

 "I first met Leonardo and Patti Defilippis while Archbishop of Portland in Oregon," said the late Cardinal Francis George, Archbishop of Chicago.
 "I was impressed with their vision and their understanding of the importance of a Catholic voice within the entertainment industry.
 Leonardo and Patti are creating a training ground for young artists and restoring the dignity of the professional arts through live drama, film and television."